bigpipe/bigpipe.js/README.md

 - **timeout**: The maximum amount of milliseconds we should wait for all the Pagelets resources to be loaded.
 If it takes longer than this we assume a load failure.
+- **streaming**: Should we stream form submits to the server using our real-time connection.

 When the pagelet is configured it: